miykael/miykael.github.io/_posts/2023-10-23-03_scikit_advanced.md

 - Features on different scales
 - Complex relationships between variables

-The dataset iself contains information about the houses, including features like total area, lot shape, neighborhood information, overall quality, year built, etc. And the target feature that we would like to predict is the `SalePrice`.
+The dataset itself contains information about the houses, including features like total area, lot shape, neighborhood information, overall quality, year built, etc. And the target feature that we would like to predict is the `SalePrice`.

 Let's load the data and take a look: